 Examples of Seattle Accidents

-As such a large and busy port, Seattle has seen its fair share of accidents like those described here.
-Some occur out at sea, while others, like an incident from 2012, occur right in the port itself.
-The driver of a forklift died from being crushed between a shipping container and a forklift.
-It was a tragic accident which like many other accidents that occur in ports, should have been avoided.
+Some occur at sea, while others, like an incident from 2012, occur right in the port.
+A forklift driver died from being crushed between a shipping container and a forklift.
+It was a tragic accident that, like many other accidents in ports, should have been avoided.

 They also complained that too many trucks were in poor condition and posed safety concerns.
 One driver cited an incident in which a truck in front of him broke down, sending heavy cargo scattering and nearly striking him.

-It happened so quickly that rescue was difficult and six people died.
+It happened so quickly that rescue was difficult, and six people died.
 The remaining 21 passengers and crew were rescued.
-The tragic incident prompted a review of safety regulations, such as requiring passengers to wear life vests at all times.
+The tragic incident prompted a review of safety regulations, such as requiring passengers to always wear life vests.

 Legal Rights for Maritime Workers

-If you spend most of your time on a ship you probably qualify as a seaman and are covered by the Jones Act.
+If you spend most of your time on a ship, you probably qualify as a seaman and are covered by the Jones Act.
 Many of the accidents that occur on ships can be blamed on some kind of negligence.
-If you can prove that negligence played even a small role in your accident, the Jones Act will allow you to file a claim to get compensation for medical bills and lost wages.
+If you can prove that negligence played even a tiny role in your accident, the Jones Act will allow you to file a claim to get compensation for medical bills and lost wages.

 You can simply file your claim and prove that you were injured on the job to get money for your lost wages, medical expenses, and other related costs.

 Most federal maritime laws also extend these rights to the dependent loved ones of those workers that died on the job.
-If you worry about your family, know that they are entitled to your benefits if you lose your life at work.
+If you worry about your family, know they are entitled to your benefits if you lose your life at work.